diffusiondata/scout-server/README.md

  * -d Optional output directory, defaults to current directory.

 Ensure that any remote Flash players from which telemetry is required have a configured `.telemetry.cfg` file.
-When the server starts reminds you of this need, and suggests an example content:
+The server reminds you of this need when it starts, and suggests an example:

     2014/09/04 18:19:49 INFO Server - Remember to set the configuration file on monitored hosts, for example TelemetryAddress=192.168.59.31:7934